KKtheGhost/LeetCode-for-1000K-every-year/README.md

 `One question may have several answers.`

-`Some answers were copies from Internet or other comments.`
+`Some answers were copied from Internet or other comments.`

 `Be modest.`